If you’re considering getting into the field, you’ll want to hear what Martin Skarra has to say about how to start a window cleaning business.

 - Monthly marketing budget: How much do you want to spend on marketing, including blogs, ads, and print media?

-- Get physical products to market your business: You’ll want vehicle signs, business cards, and door hangers for sure.
+- Physical products to market your business: You’ll want vehicle signs, business cards, and door hangers.
 Some people also use mailers.

 Martin told us: